qlova/uct/doc/commands.md

 This document will go through the available commands in uct assembly.

+There are two operators.
+    '#' will provide the length of an array.

+        #Returns the length of 'a' as it's exit code.
+        SOFTWARE
+            ARRAY a
+            PUT 1
+            PUT 1

+            VAR length #a

+            ADD ERROR 0 length
+        EXIT

 SOFTWARE/EXIT
 =======
 	This is the entrypoint of your application.
 The close command will exit the software.